 In this study, hydrographic measurements from a cruise to the eastern tropical Pacific in October 2015 were used to investigate the signal of the strong 2015 El Niño in the water mass distribution and in the EUC in comparison to measurements from the years 1993, 2009 and 2012.
 An increase of temperature from the surface to 350 m depth, and salinity in the 40 to 350 m depth layer appeared at the equator east of the Galapagos Islands at 85°30'W in October 2015.
 The warmer temperature led to lower densities despite the concurrent influence of the salinity increase on density.
 In October 2015, nitrate, phosphate and silicate concentrations were all lower in the upper 200 m when compared with previous non-El Nino periods, however, higher oxygen concentrations, which are characteristic of El Niño events, were only located between 40 and 130 m at the equator.
-Except for an oxygen increase in the upper ~60 m at

-2°30'S, no obvious large vertical oxygen increase appeared at 1°N and 2°30'S at 85°30'W. This weak oxygen increase at and near the equator might be related to the weak EUC, which would else be expected to bring oxygen richer water eastwards.
+Except for an oxygen increase in the upper ~60 m at 2°30'S, no obvious large vertical oxygen increase appeared at 1°N and 2°30'S at 85°30'W. This weak oxygen increase at and near the equator might be related to the weak EUC, which would else be expected to bring oxygen richer water eastwards.

 Due to the influence of seasonal and El Niño signals, the velocity and transport observations of the EUC east of the Galapagos Islands were quite variable in the direct velocity measurements in different years.
-In addition intraseasonal signals with the passage of upwelling and downwelling waves at intraseasonal time scales (Cravatte et al., 2003; Echevin et al., 2013) might modify the measurements.
-As previously observed in the central and western Pacific, and as predicted from model simulations, the EUC at the equator almost disappeared with a transport of only 0.02 Sv between 1°S and 1°N in October 2015 10 related to the El Niño conditions.
+As previously observed in the central and western Pacific, and as predicted from model simulations, the EUC at the equator almost disappeared with a transport of only 0.02 Sv between 1°S and 1°N in October 2015 related to the El Niño conditions.
 Although weak, the EUC had shifted southward with a transport of 0.78 Sv between 2°30'S and 1°S in October 2015.
 These observations are in agreement with the predicted weakening and southward shift of the EUC in model results for El Niño periods (Montes et al., 2011).
 According to earlier observations, the disappearance of the EUC in the eastern Pacific seems to be related mainly to strong El Niño events.
 For the very strong 1982/83 El Niño, a disappearance of the EUC was described for the eastern Pacific (Halpern, 1997), whereas for the strong 1997/98 El Niño the EUC disappeared over all longitudes (Izumo, 2005).
 In contrast, during the moderate El Niños of 1986/87 and 1991/92 a disappearance was described in the western and central Pacific, but only a weakening in the eastern Pacific (McPhaden et al., 1990; McPhaden and Hayes, 1990; Izumo, 2005; Kessler and McPhaden, 1995; Seidel and Giese, 1999).

 Four hydrographic sections near the Peruvian shelf between ~9°S and ~16°S had different El Niño related signals in October 2015.
 At ~9°S there was a large SST increase, and we observed upwelling of lighter water which was both warmer and more oxygenated, all of which are characteristic upwelling features of El Niño events.
-Between 12°S and 16°S the SST increase in October 2015 was weaker than at 9°S, and at the easternmost stations near the Peruvian shelf at ~12°S, ~14°S and ~16°S cold and oxygen-poor water was upwelled as during regular upwelling conditions, probably some left-over water from the pre El Niño period.
-West of the easternmost stations, El Niño type changes were observed also below the thermocline and oxycline, a feature which weakened southward and which may be related to the shoaling and intensification of the PCUC and the influence of a downwelling Kelvin wave.
+Between 12°S and 16°S the SST increase in October 2015 was weaker than at 9°S, and at the easternmost stations near the Peruvian shelf at ~12°S, ~14°S and ~16°S cold and oxygen-poor water was upwelled as during regular upwelling conditions.
+However, west of the easternmost stations El Niño type changes were observed below the thermocline and oxycline which weakened southward.